-The red variety comes from France, Synonyms are Boutelion Noir, Fouiral, Moulas, Psalmodi Noir and Sigoyer.
-Despite seemingly suggestive synonyms, it must not with the independent varieties Aramon Noir (Gros Bouteillan) or Calitor Noir be confused.
-In the VIVC catalog Bouteillan Noir is synonymous with the variety Quagliano called.
-The variety was first in 1715 in the department Vaucluse (Provence) mentioned.
-The variety has one morphological Similarity to the white variety Colombaud (synonymous Bouteillan Blanc), but it is not a color mutation, The late-ripening vine tends to Verrieseln and is very vulnerable to Botrytis and wrong mildew, It produces rather faint-colored, light red wines for the blend.
-Formerly in the south of France widespread variety occupies today only few hectare in the Provence, In 2010, however, no stock was reported (Kym Anderson ).
+The red grape variety comes from France, Synonyms are Boutelion Noir, Fouiral, Moulas, Psalmodi Noir and Sigoyer.
+Despite seemingly indicative synonyms, she is not allowed to use the independent varieties Aramon Noir (Gros Bouteillan) or Calitor Noir be confused.
+In the VIVC catalog, Bouteillan Noir is synonymous with the variety Quagliano called.
+The variety was first found in the department in 1715 Vaucluse (Provence) mentioned.
+The variety has one morphological Similarity to the white variety Colombaud (with the synonym Bouteillan Blanc), but it is not a color mutation, The late ripening vine tends to Verrieseln and is very vulnerable to Botrytis and wrong mildew, It produces rather weak, light red wines for blending.
+The variety that used to be widespread in southern France now only occupies a few hectares in the Provence, In 2010, however, no stock was shown (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012